What Real-World Wikipedia Editing is Like

 How to start a Wikipedia article

 If you’re set on creating a Wikipedia article, there is a process you will have to go through.
-When describing this difficult process, many blogs portray it as a simple checklist that you could get done in a day.
+Many blogs portray this difficult process as a simple checklist that you can get done in a day.
 Hubspot even refers to their article as a “quick guide” and claims you can “create a Wikipedia article for your company today.”
-In our over 15 years of experience, we think that's not likely.
+In our over 15 years of experience, we think that’s not likely.

 The process itself isn’t complicated, but Average Joe off the street can’t walk in and create his own article.
 About 1,000 articles are deleted every day, almost twice as many as the number added.
 Those that are added are typically done by experts who have no affiliation with the subject they write for.